anonwins/tsf-permissions-aix/README.md

 This is just a bad idea that I brought into reality.
 It gives your app ALL android permissions.
 It works, but it's not recommended for anything.
 But for testing, it works.
 Don't publish to play store with this.

-## Which permissions are available?
+## Which permissions are already built & available?

 1. QUERY_ALL_PACKAGES -- tsf.queryallpackages.aix
 2. DOWNLOAD_WITHOUT_NOTIFICATION -- tsf.download-without-notification-permission.aix